 The overall goal of home staging is to make each room feel fresh, inviting and neutral enough so that prospective buyers can imagine themselves living there.

 Here are my top 3 staging colors from Neila Deen’s blog that have proven to help sell houses faster:

 - Gray is the new white.
-Take note of the different hues for gray though.
+Take note of the different hues of gray though.
 This is where the evolution of colors come in.
 If you have no idea what the color greige looks like, I’m sure you’ve already seen it.
 A pale gray with a beige undertone.
 It is one of the most versatile colors for staging.
-Essentially a pale taupe, greige is a cool, sophisticated hue that can elegantly complement and add depth to a mostly white room.
+Essentially a pale taupe, greige is a cool, sophisticated hue that can elegantly complement and add depth to a white room.
 It’s great in both large and small spaces.

 - Classic Navy.
 Navy blue is an excellent paint color to add sophistication, drama and a feeling of refined maturity to a room.
 Similar to charcoal gray, navy works well in a light-filled room or on a featured accent wall, particularly in smaller rooms or on walls with architectural details like a fireplace.

 - Bird’s Egg Blue.
 Neila Deen calls this color a grown-up turquoise.
 It is great for living rooms, bedrooms and bathrooms, particularly when the rest of the room is white, beige or gray.
 This calm environment can have a positive emotional effect on potential buyers and allow them to appreciate the beauty of the space.

 - Don’t even think about painting over your wallpaper – it will look shabby and give red flags for the buyer about all the work he or she will have to do later.

 You might also like: Which Months Are the Best to Sell a House?

 How to sell a house when the owner is deceased